 Would YOU like to become a contributor?
 Email us at email@example.com and we’ll get back to you.

-Andy Jones is a freelance writer and communications consultant, and a volunteer DJ at KNCE 93.5 FM.
-He is a father, husband, musician and fan, and an extroverted introvert with fair-to-middling conversation skills.
+Andy Jones is a graduate student, freelance writer and communications consultant, and a volunteer DJ at KNCE 93.5 FM.
+He is a father, husband, musician and fan.
+He's also an an extroverted introvert with fair-to-middling conversation skills.
 Say hi when you see him at the grocery store.

 Barnaby Hazen is a teacher, musician, or misanthropic writer by trade, depending on when you ask him.
 He's currently finishing a book of short stories.
 He plays bass for the Liz Painter band and guitar for the band Out of Nowhere.
 He's also been known to play bass with a strange songwriter who lives down the street from him by the name of Jasey Davis.
 He can sometimes be found vaguely dancing to Katy P with his wife, and there's just no telling what he'll do next.